DHTMLX/docs-diagram/docs/api/data_collection/update_method.md

 ### Description

-@short: updates properties of the item
+@short: Updates properties of the item

 :::note
 The method can't be used to change the *id* or *type* of the item